crankydillo/riemann-monitor/README.md

 JVM application, which is a very desirable feature for this type of app.
 Submitted [this issue](https://github.com/samn/run-and-report/issues/5).

+A big issue will be how much OS resources we use..

 # Development

 ### Need a riemann server